Kalilo/marsrovertechchallenge/README.md

-* The program will read any amount of rovers from the provided input, although it does assume that rovers cannot occupy the same coordinates, thus rovers can not bump into eachother, or load on top of each other.
+* The program will read any amount of rovers from the provided input, although it does assume that rovers cannot occupy the same coordinates, thus rovers can not bump into each other, or load on top of each other.

 * A valid map is at least of a size 2x2, and has no specified max size.
 This program should be able to handle massive maps, although it has not been intended for such, nor tested for such.